 What is PFAS?

-- Quantify exposure and risk for humans, livestock, crops, fish and wildlife.
+- Quantify exposure and risk for humans, livestock, crops, fish, and wildlife

-- Develop and test remediation strategies and technologies.
+- Develop and test remediation strategies and technologies

-- Explore safer PFAS alternatives.
+- Explore safer PFAS alternatives

-The Center for PFAS Research is positioned as a center of excellence at MSU that will be a go-to location for PFAS research as it pertains to contamination of agricultural and natural resources in the state of Michigan, the U.S. and the world.
+The MSU Center for PFAS Research is positioned as a center of excellence at MSU that will be a go-to location for PFAS research as it pertains to contamination of agricultural and natural resources in the state of Michigan, in the U.S. and the world.
 Researchers are working with state government and other relevant stakeholders with an interest in PFAS-related issues.

-Published on May 20, 2020
+Published on October 20, 2021 by Grist

 Published on June 1, 2021 by MSU Innovation Center